 Arabeasy is a fully reversible transliteration system mapped 1:1 Arabic:Western alphabet, for a deeper understanding of written Arabic

-see academic article: here, note since writing v is now AIN and w is THEH
+see academic article: here, note since writing o is now AIN, w is THEH and v is WAW with HAMZA above

 - designed for simple and rapid input on keyboards/smartphones etc.